rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ### <a name='erlang-inet' class='anchor' href='#erlang-inet'>Erlang INET configuration</a>

-**Description:** Erlang configuration related INET module i.e. networking in Erlang VM.
-All possible configurations are documented in [Erlang INET module docs](https://www.erlang.org/doc/apps/erts/inet_cfg).
-This can be useful to configure Erlang to use IPv6.
+**Description:** [runtime](/runtime.html) configuration related to networking.
+All supported settings are documented in [this Erlang documentation guide](https://www.erlang.org/doc/apps/erts/inet_cfg).
+This can be useful to configure nodes to use IPv6.

 The contents of this field are copied into a `ConfigMap` and mounted in the RabbitMQ container in the path `/etc/rabbitmq/erl_inetrc`.